Computer hard drive buying tips

 In addition to the interface, it is also important to look at the transfer rates of the hard drive.
 Long transfer rates can reduce the overall speed of your computer.
 There are two types of hard drives: Solid-State Drive (SSD) and the traditional Hard Disk Drive (HDD).

 SSD - An SSD is much faster than a traditional hard drive.
-If your computer is capable of accommodating an SSD, and cost and total space is not much of a consideration, we highly recommend an SSD.
+If your computer is capable of accommodating an SSD, we highly recommend an SSD.

 HDD - With traditional hard drives, the speed is measured in RPM (Revolutions Per Minute).
 An example of this is a speed of 7,200 RPM.
 In general, the higher the RPM, the faster the hard drive.
 In other words, 7,200 RPM is faster than 5,400 RPM.

 Hybrid - Hybrid hard disk drives are drives that combine the two technologies above in one drive.

 Below is a listing of some other important considerations to look at when purchasing a computer hard drive.

 Warranty - How long is the warranty and what does it cover.

-Included components - Verify that the hard drive comes with all the needed components.
+Included components - Verify the hard drive comes with all the needed components.
 Most hard drives should include an extra cable and instructions.
 However, if you need a mounting bracket to mount a smaller drive in a larger bay, make sure you also purchase one of these with the drive.

 Support - Verify if the technical support number is a free number, and if support is available 24 hours, seven days a week.

 S.M.A.R.T. - S.M.A.R.T. is a technology used to help warn the computer user of possible problems with the hard drive.

 The price can vary depending upon the type of hard drive (SSD or HDD), the interface, capacity of the drive, and speed of the drive.
 In general, drives can range from $70 to $300.

 Ready to purchase

 If after reviewing the information above, you believe you are ready to make a purchase of a new hard drive, verify the source where you are purchasing the hard drive is a reputable source.